wshiyi-cn/BeeGround/README.md

 ### Simulation setting
 Simulation duration and number of iterations are defined in this step.

-# Make a New Environment
+# Make a New Simulation Environment
 ## Arena
 ![New Arena](https://i.imgur.com/p2gxUBl.png)
 Size: Let's set the arena size with the width of 50 and the length of 50.